 If you just want a phone that makes phone calls and texts (weirdo) you can get some cheap pay as you go phone.
 Stephen has a BOOST prepaid phone which he uses for when people come to visit him and hasn’t had any trouble with it.

-T-Mobile has monthly 4G plans that range from $30/mo - $70/mo.
-Note: the plans offer data at ‘up to’ 4G speeds.
+T-Mobile has monthly 4G plans that range from $30/mo - $70/mo, offering data at ‘up to’ 4G speeds.
 Xenia found her data a little slow, and especially unreliable in moving vehicles, but overall it was good enough for email/FB/Twitter.
-T-mobile will remind you monthly through text messages to renew your plan.
-If you choose not to renew, your plan is automatically converted to a pay-as-you-go plan, and you pay for calls/texts with any leftover balance in your T-mobile account.
-Your phone number will expire 3 months after renewal, so you can keep it until next co-op, if you are returning to the US.
+T-Mobile will remind you monthly through text messages to renew your plan.
+If you choose not to renew, your plan is automatically converted to a pay-as-you-go plan, and you pay for calls/texts with any leftover balance in your T-Mobile account.
+Your phone number will expire 3 months after renewal, so you can keep it until your next co-op term, if you are returning to the US.

 AT&T might also offer good options for pay-as-you-go plans.

 Simple Mobile is also very good if you don’t care about data speeds.
 They have a fixed price, pay up front, no hidden fees.
 We’ve never had problems with the voice or texting service.
 They have unlimited to 52 countries for $10 extra. (but you don’t need it if you just call Canada - read on) They limit you to about 120kbps (yes, kilobits) with the $40 plan.
 You can get more with the $60 plan, but it’s not much better in San Francisco because of the limitations of their network, and they might throttle you anyway.
 If you choose these guys, you might have to change your phone’s APN settings to get data.
 Look at the instructions on their website.